Discount-amongUS/discound-amongUS/README.md

 The application will store user, items, and orders.

-- Users can have many orders.
+- Users can have many businesses.
-- Orders can have many items.
+- Business can have many employees.
+- Employees can work for multiple businesses.

 An Example `User`: